cmsmcq/Aparecium/README.md

 ## How to use Aparecium to experiment with ixml

-The easiest way to play around is to load one of the query modules from the `demos/` subdirectory into BaseX or Oxygen and evaluate the query, then modify it and evaluate it again.
+The easiest way to play around is to load one of the query modules from the `demos/` subdirectory into BaseX (or Oxygen, but see below) and evaluate the query, then modify it and evaluate it again.

-*In BaseX, just open the demo you want and click the green "Run query" button.
+In BaseX, just open the demo you want and click the green "Run query" button.
 In Oxygen, you'll need to define an XQuery scenario which evaluates the current buffer; you may find it convenient to have it save the output to a file and open it in a buffer.
-Then associate that transformation with file you want to work with, and click the "Run transformation" button to run the demo.*
+Then associate that transformation with file you want to work with, and click the "Run transformation" button to run the demo.

+*(Note, 5 Nov 2021:  It appears that I have not yet found a system-independent way of specifying the location of the Aparecium library.
+What is in the code now appears to work with BaseX, but not with Oxygen.
+Sorry.
+Adventurous users may try updating the declaration of `$aparecium:libloc` in Aparecium.xqm.)*

 There are several demos: